Group B streptococcal infection: Culture methods to detect GBS colonization in pregnant women

-After incubation the enrichment broth can also be subcultured to chromogenic agars, where GBS grows as coloured colonies.
+After incubation, the enrichment broth can also be subcultured to chromogenic agars, where GBS grows as coloured colonies.

-Nevertheless, GBS-like colonies that develop in chromogenic media should be confirmed as GBS using additional reliable tests to avoid mis-identification.
+Nevertheless, GBS-like colonies that develop in chromogenic media should be confirmed as GBS using additional reliable tests to avoid misidentification.

-Inoculating directly the vaginal and rectal swabs or the vaginorectal swab in a plate of an appropriate culture medium (blood agar, granada medium or chromogenic media) is possible.
+Inoculating the vaginal and rectal swabs or the vaginorectal swab directly on a plate of an appropriate culture medium (blood agar, granada medium, or chromogenic media) is possible.
 However, this method (bypassing the selective enrichment broth step) can lead to some false-negative results, and this approach should be taken only in addition to, and not instead of, inoculation into selective broth.

 Detection of GBS colonization in the UK

-Today, in the UK, the detection of GBS colonization using the enrichment broth technique is not offered from most laboratories serving the NHS.
+Today, in the UK, the detection of GBS colonization using the enrichment broth technique is not offered by most laboratories serving the NHS.
 However, the implementation of this test seems to be a viable option.
 At present, culture for GBS (using an enriched culture medium) at 35–37 weeks to define an at-risk group of women appears to be the most cost-effective strategy.